-I have used the method on occasion in investigating a nodular growth the appearance of which was not distinctive.
-It is a satisfactory procedure and devoid of risk.
+I have on occasion removed for biopsy part of a nodular growth, the appearance of which was not distinctive.
+The objections raised above (page 158) to this form of examination concern papilliferous tumours only and are inapplicable to nodular growths, for which it is a satisfactory procedure and devoid of risk.
 It should terminate the cystoscopic examination, as thereafter the field will probably be blood-stained.
 For the same reason the surgeon should make sure that the pathological material is acquired with the first bite of the rongeur.